 COLANI, BOLIVIA

 Our time in Colani began in 2014 after we were approached by members of the community after they saw the services we were providing in Azacilo.
 (Colani is about a 15 minute walk from Azacilo.)
 Our first project was to provide an agricultural water distribution system to the community.
 We did this by constructing a spring box higher on the mountain to collect rain water, and then piecing together a system of pipes to carry water from the box down to the community.
 Our current project of building the baños we provided Azacilo began in 2018 and is expected to continue for years to come.
-On our last trip to the community, we completed one new bano and repaired two, leaving the community with three working baños.
+On our last trip to the community, we completed three new bano and repaired two, leaving the community with nine working baños.
 We also learned there was a member of the community who built his own baño in our absence, which is very promising!
 Going forward, our main goals are to find ways to reduce the cost of the parts and to find more efficient ways to build baños while in the community.

-BUBOGO, UGANDA
+BUBAGO, UGANDA